Prospective Students

 How to apply

 Regardless of your background, if you’re interested in doing innovative geomorphology research, I welcome you to contact me at rachel.glade@rochester.edu.
 After chatting about opportunities, if you decide you want to apply then you’ll do so through the online application.
 The deadline is usually in mid January.
-I strongly encourage interest and applications from members of underrepresented groups (or members of groups typically under-represented in geosciences and higher education).
 You may also want to check out the other great faculty members in the Earth and Environmental Sciences Department!

 Note: This process is similar for most grad schools- first, reach out to faculty you’d be interested in working with about a year before you would start.
 After that, you can decide if you want to apply to the program and your potential faculty mentor will know to look for your application.
 In general, it’s good to send a brief email (~5 sentences) that describes your background, research experience, and interests.